Jordin Sparks Welcomes Son Dana Isaiah Jr. — See the First Photo!

 The American Idol alum, 28, and her 25-year-old husband welcomed their first child, a son named Dana Isaiah Thomas Jr., PEOPLE confirms.

-Sparks and Isaiah welcomed their baby boy, whom they’ll call DJ, May 2 at 9:04 p.m. at the Natural Birth Center & Women’s Wellness, Los Angeles; he weighed 8 lbs.
-4.5 oz. and measured in at 21½ inches.
+Sparks and Isaiah welcomed their baby boy, whom they’ll call DJ, May 2 at 9:04 p.m. at the Natural Birth Center & Women’s Wellness, Los Angeles; he weighed in at 8 lbs.
+4.5 oz. and measured 21½ inches.

 “It was miraculously beautiful,” Sparks tells PEOPLE of the birth.
 “Dana caught him with my midwife, Simona, and when he handed him to me, I was absolutely overwhelmed with joy.
 He was and is everything we imagined.”